 Our clinical psychologists and other treatment team members have been working with teens and families for nearly 40-years.
 We employ all psychological interventions as required based upon clinical testing and family interviews.
-Our clinical psychologists will test your child with clinical instruments to assist in the diagnosis; treatment, and family aftercare plans.
+Our psychologists will test your child with clinical instruments, if necessary, to assist with diagnosis and treatment plans (additional fee for psychological testing).
 We utilize “evidence based” psychological care for all children in our program, as well as, techniques developed and proven by our founder over 40 years ago.
 These “down to earth” approaches have had significant, positive impact and outcomes for thousands of people that have entered our program.

 Are you accredited?

 In the 40+ years teensavers has been in existence, we have held multiple types of licenses, accreditations and have earned awards for our work from 1980 to present.
 We are the leader in Orange County for the treatment of extensive, teen and family problems.

 What is the maximum number of teens housed in your facility at one time?

 Our system was designed with extensive focus on the individual.
 Therefore, we offer residential care in a six-bed residential facility.

 Will I participate in the treatment of my child through group sessions?

 We expect families to participate in the treatment process.
 The reality is that if your child is returning home upon completion of treatment, as parents, you must be prepared and understand their entire journey here.
 Their personal home and school environment is not likely to have changed with them, however.
 Clients and families participate together in a weekly family group setting, and we offer private family therapy sessions to all clients as well.
 For families that reside out of state, we accommodate this need via telemedicine, conference calls, and weekly updates direct to the parents from the Teensavers clinicians.

 Are treatment expenses covered by insurance?